 Five Fun Facts About Belugas

-By now we have all heard about the Beluga whale that has appeared in the River Thames.
-If you haven’t, where have you been?
-It is supposedly pretty happy here, perhaps on vacation to see the sights.
-And, whilst it may seem like a silly whale to stray so far from its normal territory, Beluga whales are actually very unique and intelligent creatures.
+Do you remember hearing about the beluga whale that found its way into the River Thames?
+It was supposedly pretty happy there, perhaps on vacation to see the sights.
+And, whilst it may seem like a silly whale to stray so far from its normal territory, beluga whales are actually very unique and intelligent creatures.

-1. Belugas are one of only four species, other than humans, whose females experience menopause.
+Belugas are one of only four species, other than humans, whose females experience menopause.

-2. Beluga whales are excellent divers.
+Beluga Whales are excellent divers

 This diver is no match for the Beluga

-4. They have another name besides Beluga.
+They have another name besides beluga

-Due to being one of the most vocal of all the whales, they are often referred to as ‘sea canaries’.
+Due to being one of the most vocal of all the whales, belugas are often referred to as ‘sea canaries’.
 Their rich and varied vocal range has also been known to reach through the hulls of ships.
 Being very social, they can also live in ‘pods’ with up to 100 members.
 That must get pretty noisy!

-Belugas like bubbles.
+Belugas like bubbles

 The Belugas are traditional whales.
 The rest prefer to communicate by phone